antunity/GameData/README.md

-# uGameData
+# antunity.GameData

-**uGameData** is a robust Unity toolkit designed to enforce an indexed architecture for game data.
+**antunity.GameData** is a robust Unity toolkit designed to enforce an indexed architecture for game data.
 It bridges the gap between Unity's serialization system and high-performance dictionary-style lookups, providing an architecture for game data implementation.

 ## Core Philosophy
-In many game architectures, data needs to be easily retrievable via unique keys (enums or integer IDs). **uGameData** enforces this by ensuring every data entry implements `IGameDataBase` and provides a unique index.
+In many game architectures, data needs to be easily retrievable via unique keys (enums or integer IDs). **antunity.GameData** enforces this by ensuring every data entry implements `IGameDataBase` and provides a unique index.

 ## Key Features